-When John Thompson lands in Washington D.C., he discovers that the last connecting flight to Boston has left without him.
-An American Airlines representative assures him not to worry — he will be put on a flight the next morning and his hotel will be covered for the night.
-So why is his request for reimbursement rejected?
+When John Thompson lands in Washington D.C., he discovers that he’s missed the last connecting flight home to Boston.
+A gate agent assures him not to worry.
+She will be put him on a flight the next morning and he will receive a hotel reimbursement from American Airlines.
+But will he?

-Question: I was traveling on American Airlines from Las Vegas to Boston with a connection at Washington National.
-There was a 15-minute delay in Las Vegas because the inbound plane was delayed.
+I was traveling on American Airlines from Las Vegas to Boston with a connection at Washington National.
+There was a 15-minute delay in Las Vegas because of a problem with the inbound plane.

-I received an email back from American which said my flight was delayed due to weather so I would not receive reimbursement.
+The airline sent me an email explaining that since weather caused the delay, I wouldn’t be eligible for a hotel reimbursement from American Airlines.
+I don’t think this is fair.
 Could you ask American Airlines to reimburse me for my hotel, as they promised? — John Thompson, Chelmsford, Mass.

-Answer: I agree with your premise that if American Airlines promised you that your hotel would be reimbursed for the night, it should provide you with that compensation.
-However, there were several stumbling blocks on your road to resolution.
+I agree with your premise.
+If Andrea told you that you would receive a hotel reimbursement from American Airlines, then you should.
+However, there were several stumbling blocks on your road to a resolution.

 First, despite your assertion that this missed flight was not due to the weather, it was.

-We frequently receive complaints from travelers who tell us about flights that were delayed when the sky was clear and no bad weather in sight.
+Our advocacy team frequently receives complaints from travelers who tell us about delayed flights when the sky was clear with no bad weather in sight.

-And unfortunately for air travelers in the United States, airlines are not required to compensate passengers for flight delays and cancellations that are the result of the weather and/or Air Traffic Control orders.
+And unfortunately for air travelers in the United States, airlines are not required to compensate passengers for flight delays and cancellations that are the result of the weather and Air Traffic Control orders.

-The rejection of your request for hotel reimbursement was based on that fact.
+The rejection of your request for a hotel reimbursement from American Airlines was based on that fact.

 Taking a look at American Airlines’ contract of carriage, you can see that Americans’ policy, which is in line with those of all other airlines operating in the United States, makes it clear that: